wombat-p/WOMBAT-Pipelines/README.md

 ## Output

-Intermediate and final files are provided in the _results_ folder or the older specified via the `outdir` parameter.
+Intermediate and final files are provided in the _results_ folder or the folder specified via the `outdir` parameter.

 On top of the workflow-specific output, a standardized tabular format on both peptide (stand_pep_quant_merged.csv) and protein (stand_prot_quant_merged.csv) level is given.